© Copyright 2000 Wealth International, Ltd.

 Stock owned directly or indirectly, by or for a foreign corporation, foreign partnership, foreign trust or foreign estate is considered as owned proportionately by its shareholders, partners or beneficiaries.

-As with other aspects of offshore planning discussed on this website, substance is given more legal weight than is form.
+As remarked above and discussed on this website, substance is given more legal weight than is form.
 If a U.S. Shareholder retains substantive control over a foreign corporation, then the corporation will be considered to be a controlled foreign corporation in the eyes of the law, period.
-There are no "loopholes."
+There are no “loopholes.”

 Consequences of Being a Shareholder of a Controlled Foreign Corporation: